FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/overview.md

 ### Working Backwards

-The FOCUS group working on the specification aims to work backwards from essential FinOps capabilities that practitioners need to perform to prioritize the dimensions, metrics and the attributes of the billing data that should be defined in the specification to fulfill that capability.
+The FOCUS group working on the specification aims to work backwards from essential FinOps capabilities that practitioners need to perform to prioritize the *dimensions*, *metrics* and the attributes of the billing data that should be defined in the specification to fulfill that capability.
 Some of the enabled capabilities will be documented in the [Appendix: FinOps Capabilities Enabled by FOCUS (TODO)](#finopscapabilitiesenabledbyfocus).

 ### Extensibility